 Mr. Sloan served as special envoy for Guantanamo closure at the U.S. Department of State.
 In that role, he was responsible for negotiating with countries to accept the transfer of detainees and for navigating the various international relations, national security and humans rights issues that arose during the efforts to close the detention facility.
 He also co-chaired an interagency working group that included the State Department, the Department of Defense, the Joint Chiefs of Staff, the Department of Justice, the Department of Homeland Security and the Office of the Director of National Intelligence.

 Earlier in his career, Mr. Sloan served in other high-ranking positions in all three branches of the federal government, including as associate counsel to the president and assistant to the solicitor general.
 He also has served on the U.S. Court of Appeals for the District of Columbia Circuit’s Advisory Committee on Procedures.
 He currently serves as chair of the board of the Public Welfare Foundation, and on the boards of the National Center for State Courts, the National Security Archive and the American Constitution Society.

 As a result of Mr. Sloan’s appellate victories, his work has been recognized by The National Law Journal’s 2017 “Appellate Hot List.”
 In 2017, Mr. Sloan received the Frederick Douglass Human Rights Award from the Southern Center for Human Rights, the Light of Justice Award from the Texas Defender Service and the Catalyst Award for Legal Advocate of the Year by The Arc.

-Mr. Sloan has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America and The Legal 500 U.S. He has been described as “a high-powered Washington lawyer with extensive government experience” (The Washington Post), “a top Washington lawyer” (ABC News), “an esteemed Washington lawyer with diverse government and private sector experience” (Washingtonian Magazine) and “Appellate Lawyer of the Week” (National Law Journal).
+Mr. Sloan has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business, The Best Lawyers in America and The Legal 500 U.S. He has been described as “a high-powered Washington lawyer with extensive government experience” (The Washington Post), “a top Washington lawyer” (ABC News), “an esteemed Washington lawyer with diverse government and private sector experience” (Washingtonian Magazine) and “Appellate Lawyer of the Week” (National Law Journal).
 He has taught cyberspace law as an adjunct professor at Georgetown University Law Center, George Washington University Law School and American University’s Washington College of Law.